-Typically, the 'practitioner's dilemma' pertains to selecting from existing downscaled 128 climate projections.
-However, an added layer of the 'practitioner's dilemma' arises when 129 existing projections do not meet user needs.
-In such cases, developing new projections becomes 130 necessary, as exemplified by the requirements of the EAA.
-However, this secondary challenge is 131 often overlooked in the literature and was not addressed by Barsugli et al. (2013).
-We note the 132 reasons for creating fine resolution (~ 1km) projections in this study rather than relying on other 133 datasets such as the CMIP6-LOCA2 (Pierce et al., 2023) or the CMIP6-STAR (Hayhoe et al., 134 135 2023), contributing to the literature regarding the choice between utilizing existing data versus creating new datasets.
-The groundwater flow models developed and used by the EAA to simulate 136 and forecast groundwater levels and spring flow under current and projected climate conditions 137 rely on gridded data at a spatial resolution of 0.4 km.
-Such fine resolution is critical for 138 accurately capturing spatiotemporal variations in mean and extreme climate events and their 139 combined effects with spatial variations in hydrogeologic and topographic features (Figure S1a) 140 on aquifer recharge and regional groundwater flow patterns.
-Specifically, the fine-resolution 141 representation of areas with heavy storms and extreme precipitation events along ephemeral and 142 perennial streams is crucial because extreme precipitation-driven focused recharge along discrete 143 features (e.g., sinkholes) and dissolution along faults and fractures within stream channels are 144 more significant for aquifer recharge than gravity-driven dispersed recharge over inter-stream 145 areas in the EAR (Sun et al., 2020).
-Raw GCM data are unable to capture these features (Figure 146 S1b).
-Other downscaled projections, including CMIP6-LOCA2 and CMIP6-STAR in the 147 148 literature with, have a resolution from 4-6km, which also does not capture these critical features (Figure S1c).
-Therefore, custom downscaling to 1km was deemed necessary for this project and 149 successfully captured the topographic effects in the EAR (Figure S1d).
-The decision to create 150 custom 1km projections aligns with previous literature suggesting that downscaled resolution 151 finer than 4km are required for accurately assessing climate impacts on vegetation dynamics in 152 complex topography (e.g. Franklin et al., 2013).
-153
+Typically, the "practitioner's dilemma" pertains to selecting from existing downscaled climate projections.
+However, an added layer of the "practitioner's dilemma" arises when existing projections do not meet user needs.
+In such cases, developing new projections becomes necessary, as exemplified by the requirements of the EAA.
+However, this secondary challenge is often overlooked in the literature and was not addressed by Barsugli et al. (2013).
+We note the reasons for creating fine resolution ( $\sim$ 1 km) projections in this study rather than relying on other data sets such as the CMIP6-LOCA2 (Pierce et al., 2023) or the CMIP6-STAR (Hayhoe et al., 2023), contributing to the literature regarding the choice between utilizing existing data versus creating new data sets.
+The groundwater flow models developed and used by the EAA to simulate and forecast groundwater levels and spring flow under current and projected climate conditions rely on gridded data at a spatial resolution of 0.4 km.
+Such fine resolution is critical for accurately capturing spatiotemporal variations in mean and extreme climate events and their combined effects with spatial variations in hydrogeologic and topographic features (Figure S1a in Supporting Information S1) on aquifer recharge and regional groundwater flow patterns.
+Specifically, the fineresolution representation of areas with heavy storms and extreme precipitation events along ephemeral and perennial streams is crucial because extreme precipitation-driven focused recharge along discrete features (e.g., sinkholes) and dissolution along faults and fractures within stream channels are more significant for aquifer recharge than gravity-driven dispersed recharge over inter-stream areas in the EAR (Sun et al., 2020).
+Raw GCM data are unable to capture these features (Figure S1b in Supporting Information S1).
+Other downscaled projections, including CMIP6-LOCA2 and CMIP6-STAR in the literature, have a resolution from 4 to 6 km, which also does not capture these critical features (Figure S1c in Supporting Information S1).
+Therefore, custom downscaling to 1 km was deemed necessary for this project and successfully captured the topographic effects in the EAR (Figure S1d in Supporting Information S1).
+The decision to create custom 1 km projections aligns with previous literature suggesting that a spatial resolution finer than 4 km is required to accurately assess climate impacts on vegetation dynamics in complex topography (e.g., Franklin et al., 2013).

-This study presents an approach to addressing the "practitioner's dilemma" for the EAA 154 as our contribution to the larger discussion regarding the development and use of decision-155 relevant climate projections.
-In addition, this study generates customized downscaled climate 156 projections for the Edwards Aquifer Region (hereafter EAR) of south-central Texas to facilitate 157 the assessment of the potential impacts of climate change on groundwater levels and spring 158 flows.
-The fine resolution (~ 1km) downscaled projections are specifically designed to capture 159 the historical climate of the region and account for multiple known sources of uncertainty in the 160 climate projections (Crosbie et al., 2011; Lafferty & Sriver, 2023; Wootten et al., 2017).
-The 161 following sections describe the approach to GCM selection and downscaling and the insights for 162 future impacts modeling efforts, essential for evaluating the long-term sustainability of the EAR 163 amid a changing climate.
-164
+This study presents an approach to addressing the "practitioner's dilemma" for the EAA as our contribution to the larger discussion regarding the development and use of decision-relevant climate projections.
+In addition, this study generates customized downscaled climate projections for the Edwards Aquifer Region (hereafter EAR) of south-central Texas to facilitate the assessment of the potential impacts of climate change on groundwater levels and spring flows.
+The fine resolution ( $\sim$ 1 km) downscaled projections are specifically designed to capture the historical climate of the region and account for multiple known sources of uncertainty in the climate projections (Crosbie et al., 2011; Lafferty & Sriver, 2023; Wootten et al., 2017).
+The following sections describe the approach to GCM selection and downscaling and the insights for future impacts modeling efforts, essential for evaluating the long-term sustainability of the EAR amid a changing climate.

-166 2 Region, Data, and Methods
+2. Region, Data, and Methods

-167 2.1 Study Region
+2.1.
+Study Region